wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-List.md

 * [Numeral-js #Project#](https://github.com/adamwdraper/Numeral-js): A javascript library for formatting and manipulating numbers.

+- [collect.js #Project#](https://github.com/ecrmnn/collect.js): Convenient and dependency free wrapper for working with arrays and objects.

 ### DateTime

 - [Luxon #Project#](https://github.com/moment/luxon): Luxon is a library for working with dates and times in Javascript.